marcosun/rest-error/README.md

 # rest-error-handler
 This project defines error formats of RESTful APIs.
-By following my guidline, one's APIs will be consistent to RESTful standards.
-This project is in its very early experimental stage, thus it is highly recommanded not to implement in production.
+By following my guideline, one's APIs will be consistent to RESTful standards.
+This project is in its very early experimental stage, thus it is highly recommended not to implement in production.

-At the moment only three types of errors have formalised: 400, 401, 403, 404, and 500.
+At the moment only three types of errors have formalised: 401, 403, 404, 422 and 500.

 ## Installation